Q: What forms do herbal products come in?

 Q: I still feel that a ripe banana's worth of alcohol is still too much for me.
 Is there any way I can get the maximum benefits of a liquid herbal extract AND avoid the alcohol?

 A: Evaporating the alcohol out of an alcohol-containing liquid herbal extract is best done on a dose-by-dose basis by putting the dose you want in a hot drink.
 Do not attempt to heat up an entire bottle of herbs, as that would damage the herbs in the extract.
 Instead, add as many drops of the extract as is recommended per dosage to a cup of boiling water or to an herbal tea that is naturally caffeine-free.
 Let the mixture sit for 5-10 minutes.
 A significant amount of the alcohol will evaporate during that time.
 In an extract containing 70 percent alcohol, the remaining alcohol will be about the equivalent of a third of a ripe banana.
 Evaporating the alcohol in this manner does not affect the effectiveness and potency of the herbs in an alcohol-containing extract.
 Or, avoid alcohol entirely by taking a non-alcohol extract or a liquid herbal softgel.

 Q: I have read about herbs that are "standardized".
 What is standardization?

 This chart points out that the more an herb is ground or reduced in size, the more rapidly it will lose its beneficial properties.
-In general, whole herbs tend to retain their medicinal properties or "shelf life" longer than other forms of herbs.
+In general, whole herbs tend to retain their medicinal properties or "shelf life" longer than most other forms of herbs.
 This chart also shows that liquid herbal extracts maintain a longer shelf life than other forms of herbs.
-Once the herbs are extracted in a liquid medium, very little evaporation, oxidation or degradation of active constituents occurs.
+Once the herbs are extracted in a liquid medium, very little evaporation, oxidation, or degradation of the active constituents occurs.